 What is rectal prolapse?

 Patients with a rectal prolapse have a protrusion (prolapse) of the rectum through the anus.
-They may also experience symptoms such as a change in bowel habits, rectal bleeding, mucus drainage, rectal pain, or fecal incontinence.
+They may also experience symptoms such as a change in bowel habits, rectal bleeding, mucus drainage, anorectal pain, or fecal incontinence.
 A rectal prolapse is thought to occur due to a loss or weakness of the normal support structures for the rectum.

 What is laparoscopic rectopexy?